arogyad/arogyad.github.io/_posts/2021-07-05-Linear Reg.md

 title: Simple Linear Regression For Simple Soul
 layout: post
 ---
 Okay!
 Linear regression, the basic of the regression analysis.
-There is surely another better implementation of linear regression in some other language that is faster and more intuitive than the one that we will be writing.
+There are surely better implementations of linear regression in some other language that is faster and more intuitive than the one that we will be writing.
 So why would anyone want another linear regression implementation?.
-I don't have an answer to be honest, this is from a project that I am currently working in and I thought maybe I could share it here, as there lacked a connection between the implementation side and the mathematical side of linear regression.
+I don't have an answer to be honest, this is from a project that I am currently working on, and I thought maybe I could share it here, as there lacked a connection between the implementation side and the mathematical side of linear regression.
 Here we will be looking at the maths and at the same time implement that maths into code.
 The codes will be choppy as this is an initial prototype (classic excuse) so sorry about that!!

 # Maths?!
 The <a href="https://en.wikipedia.org/wiki/Linear_regression">wikipedia page</a> for linear regression is the best summary on linear regression.
-The maths is concrete and clear to understand as it needs only the basic understanding of matrices and linear equation.
+The maths is concrete and clear to understand as it needs only the basic understanding of matrices and linear algebra.
 Okay!
 So let's get into just a bit of maths and then a bit of coding in between.

 Linear regression ,as the name suggests, predicts the relation between a dependent variable $$y$$ based on a single or set of explanatory variables $$x$$ under the assumption that the data is linear.
 We know that a linear equation is given as: $$y = mx + c$$ so in a linear regression we are trying to predict the $$m$$ parameter which I prefer to call $$\theta$$ as it is just the slope.
 So linear regression boils down to finding the slope of the given data.
 This is everything that you need to know tbh, other things just naturally follow as we code along.